shilad/wikibrain/tutorial/spatial.md

 3. Go to the `dat/spatial/<refSys>/<layerGroup>/` directory, and edit the csv file called `<datasetName>.wbmapping.csv`.
 You can take a look at an example for natural earth countries in this [Google Spreadsheet](https://docs.google.com/a/macalester.edu/spreadsheets/d/1woZTOhw_as6L_Mt-xGxg28jdGYXF-mJlGlzSN5twffE/edit#gid=1543775261).
 The important columns are as follows:

-  *   status: Starts as "U" (unknown) when automatically matched.
+  *   WB_STATUS: Starts as "U" (unknown) when automatically matched.
 Change to "V" (verified) after you are certain the matching is correct.
-  *   WB: should contain the title of the correct Wikipedia article.
+  *   WB_TITLE: should contain the title of the correct Wikipedia article.
 Defaults to WikiBrain's best guess.
-  *   WB1 / WB2 / WB3: Alternate guesses about the title.
+  *   WB_GUESS1 / WB_GUESS2 / WB_GUESS3: Alternate guesses about the title.
   *   WB_SCORE: A score indicating WikiBrain's confidence in its match.

+You should only change WB_STATUS and WB_TITLE.
+You can also reorder the spreadsheet rows.

 4.